Protect the Hungry: Oppose SNAP Cuts in the Farm Bill

 Congress is currently considering legislation that will affect if and how millions of Americans keep food on the table.
 The Farm Bill, which sets much of U.S. food and agriculture policy, is currently being negotiated in a bicameral conference committee.
 The result of these negotiations will have far-ranging impacts, from foreign assistance and food safety, to environmental conservation and anti-hunger programs.

 Anti-hunger programs included in the Farm Bill, like the SNAP program, help millions of individuals and families keep food on the table in spite of harsh economic conditions In April 2013, the number of people in households that receive food stamps was over 47.5 million, including 20% of all American children.
 SNAP was already cut by $5 billion on November 1, 2013, and further cuts will have even more damaging effects on the most vulnerable, as families with a child, senior, or person with a disability make up nearly 90% of SNAP recipients.
-Nonetheless, the Senate bill cuts $4 billion and the House bill cuts $39 billion from these crucial programs.
+Nonetheless, the bill now being voted on will cut $8.6 billion in SNAP funds.
 There is a great and unmistakable need for anti-hunger programs, and it is our duty to ensure that Congress understands the necessity of including strong funding for SNAP in the Farm Bill.

 Jewish Values and Nutrition

 The Torah and Jewish tradition are explicit in the command that we feed the hungry and address hunger in our society.
 Leviticus 23:22 tells us, "And when you reap the harvest of your land, you shall not reap all the way to the edges of your field, or gather the gleanings of your harvest; you shall leave them for the poor and the stranger.
 I the Eternal am your God."
 In Isaiah 58:7, God commands us to "share [our] bread with the hungry and bring the homeless into [our] house."